Last update Aug. 6, 2022

-Pancuronium should not prevent a mother from breast feeding her baby shortly after recovering from an anesthesia if she is in good condition.
+Pancuronium does not prevent a mother from breast feeding her baby shortly after recovering from anesthesia if she is awake and in good condition.

 However, other muscle relaxants with a more rapid elimination time period and better known drugs are preferred.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2012 of United States of America

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM